binarylinuxx/pyfetch/README.md

 > [!NOTE]
 > IM UPDATING MAKEFILE MORE THAN PKGBUILD SO IF YOU WANT ALWAYS ROLLING
 > BETTER OPTION INSTALL WITH MAKE.
-> GPU DETECTION WORKING ONLY FOR AMD GPUS!

 # SCREENS
 ![fetch](fetch.png)